 6.6 This policy provides a positive framework for the achievement of high quality and inclusive design for all development, as required in the National Planning Policy Framework (Paragraph 57).
-The 'Secured by Design' principles (or any equivalent standard which might amend or replace it in the future) will provide the framework to ensure crime and the fear of crime can be reduced.
-These platforms will ensure new development will help establish a strong sense of place and contributes positively to the creation of a well-functioning, visually attractive, safe and accessible environment.
+Through this approach, development will be welcomed where it can be shown that it helps to establish a strong sense of place and contributes positively to the creation of a well-functioning, visually attractive, safe and accessible environment.